1925 Grand Prix season: Season review

 One of the smallest entry lists for the Indianapolis 500 was once again dominated by the Miller 122, in various guises, with 16 of the 22 starters.
 Harry Miller had developed his front-wheel drive model, which Cliff Durant entered as a “Junior-8” for Dave Lewis – the first front-wheel drive car to be at the race.
 He also ran a standard Miller for teammate Earl Cooper.
 Miller's own team driver, Bennett Hill, tested the car but preferred to race the older, rear-wheel drive version with a supercharger instead.
 Harry Hartz also ran supercharged Millers for himself, Fred Comer and Leon Duray, as did previous race-winners Tommy Milton and Ralph DePalma.

 Up against the Millers was Fred Duesenberg's cars.
 The four supercharged 122s were led by the previous year's winner Peter DePaolo in what he called his “Banana Wagon”.
 Circuit director Pop Meyers had travelled to Europe to encourage their teams to come to the race, but they all refused.
 FIAT driver Pietro Bordino had been racing his 805 in the USA since the previous year and entered his car as a privateer.
-Ludvigsen 2008, p.37 After over a decade, the brick surface was becoming increasingly rough.
+After over a decade, the brick surface was becoming increasingly rough.
 Instead of the usual straight-sided high-pressure tyres, Firestone decided to supply the teams with balloon-style, low-pressure tyres for the first time.

 Although nominally the first round of the new Championship, the American cars did not technically meet the AIACR regulations.
 They had 122 cubic inch (2-litre) engines, but the chassis were narrow single-seaters less than 80cm wide.
 This year the AAA lifted the qualifying speed to an average of 85mph – or 7m 30s over a 4-lap, 10-mile run.
 Duray set a new lap record of 113.2mph to get pole position.
 Second fastest was DePaolo and his Duesenberg with Duray's team-leader Hartz completing the front row.
 Last year's co-winner, L.L.
 Corum, crashed his car in Friday practise and would not be a starter, becoming a relief driver for DePaolo instead.

 Race day was sunny and warm, and 145000 spectators arrived.
 DePaolo took the lead from the start, and after 100 miles was just ahead of the veterans Cooper and Hartz, with less than 30 seconds covering the top five.
 Bordino was an early stop at the pits, losing two laps to change spark plugs.
 At quarter distance, DePaolo's teammate, rookie Phil Shafer (who had been the final qualifier, starting at the back) had moved up to second and the pair duelled for the lead for the next eighty miles.